micmejia/bible-dump/NKJV/Luke/Luke 20.md

 Is it lawful for us to pay taxes to Caesar or not?"

 ###### 23
-But He perceived their craftiness, and said to them, [^e]"Why do you test Me?
+But He perceived their craftiness, and said to them, "Why do you test Me?

 ###### 24
 Show Me a denarius.
 Whose image and inscription does it have?"
 They answered and said, "Caesar's."

 ###### 25
-And He said to them, "Render[^f] therefore to Caesar the things that are Caesar's, and to God the things that are God's."
+And He said to them, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's."

 ###### 26
 But they could not catch Him in His words in the presence of the people.
 And they marveled at His answer and kept silent. ## The Sadducees: What About the Resurrection?